 In Pittsburgh, Chatham University’s School of Arts, Science & Business offers a Master of Communication with specializations in Health Communication, Environmental Communication, and Strategic Communication.
 Students take core classes in communications theory and research, crisis and risk communication, communication campaigns, and communications law and ethics.
 Electives include courses in sustainable behavior change, sustainable community development, health communications, health policy and advocacy, healthcare informatics, and science and environmental writing.
 All students must complete a communications capstone project that allows them to apply the concepts they learn to a practical project in their area of study.

 Drexel University’s Department of Communication in Philadelphia offers a Master of Science in Communication, as well as a Master of Science in Communication, Culture, & Media.
-The MS in Communication offers concentrations in Public Communication, Technical Communication, and Science Communication.
+The MS in Communication offers concentrations in Public Communication, Technical Communication, and Science and Health Communication.
 This program features courses that cover concepts in communication theory, persuasion, communication management, the creation of professional identities, and critical reading.
 Electives include technical writing and editing, digital publishing, science and health writing, health communication, and non-profit communication.
 Students also complete six months of professional work in a setting relevant to their interests as part of the program.
 The MS in Communication, Culture & Media features classes in contemporary social theory, persuasion and media effects, culture and media, communication data analysis, and discourse and semiotics.
 Students are required to complete a qualifying examination and a major critical paper.

 Duquesne University’s Department of Communication & Rhetorical Studies in Pittsburgh offers a Master of Arts in Communication, a Master of Arts in Corporate Communication, and a Master of Arts in Rhetoric and Philosophy.
 The MA in Communication has emphasis areas in Communication Studies and the Rhetoric and Philosophy of Technology.
 Students of the Communication Studies track can explore areas such as intercultural communication, political communication, visual communication, communication and gender, communication management, and integrated marketing communication.
 Students of the Rhetoric and Philosophy of Technology track take courses in the philosophy of communication, the rhetoric of digital communication, rhetorical theory, and the rhetoric and philosophy of technology.